 The stitches are noted in Swedish on the front, and translated into English and German on the back.

-We have followed the light/dark colour scheme of the original instructions, but the fabric and threads are all in different shades from the 60's.
+We have followed the light/dark colour scheme of the original instructions, but the fabric and threads are all in different shades.
 With help of the instructional sheet you can (with minimal planning!) design your own colourful runner.
-The only thing to remember is that the outline colour needs a little more than 14 m to finish all the circles, so use the colour you have two skeins of in the kit.
+The only thing to remember is that the outline colour, if you prefer to make it in one shade, will need two skeins to finish all the circles.
+In this particular kit, the double length skein is pale green.

-The last photo here shows the positioning of the print on the fabric.
+The last picture shows the positioning of the print on the 36cm x 73 cm fabric.
 All pieces are hand cut and may vary slightly in size.
-The print is centered and measures 15 cm x 50 cm as the original 1960's size.
+The print is self is centered and measures 14 cm x 50 cm, exactly as the original 1960's size.

 The runner was printed on a smaller size fabric in the past,

-We don't recommend washing the linen (unless you have a proper mangle at home which can recreate the lustre!) but if you like to wash the linen, remember that it shrinks 4-5%, and it's best to soak before laundry to save the flax fibres from unnecessary wear.
-The screenprint does not wash off.
+We don't recommend washing the linen fabric, but if you do, please remember that it shrinks 4-5%, and it's best to soak before laundry to save the flax fibres from unnecessary wear.
+The screenprint itself is wash proof.